Joey ran around Drizzle’s sleeping form, laughing and giggling. Occasionally, he would reach out and tap on the cat as he

 Joey ran back to the woods, sprinkling some of the precious spices he took from the kitchen to cover his tracks.
 His

-how to cover his tracks.
+to cover his tracks.
 Moreover, they had taught him how to survive if he got lost in the woods.
-At the young age of five, he
+At the young age of five, he knew

-see the tall man with dark hair watching him until he almost bumped into him.
-With boyhood innocence, and a little bit of
+tall man with dark hair watching him until he almost bumped into him.
+With boyhood innocence, and a little bit of suspicion, he

 “Be careful there, young man, you don’t want to hurt yourself.”